madprops/airc/README.md

 There is translation of some markdown syntax to effects like bold or color.

-These include backticks, asterisks, and underscores.
+These include backticks, asterisks, underscores and quotes.

 For example `*this thing*` will turn bold, using irc escape codes.